Code-Institute-Submissions/canarythirddraft/README.md

 1. Users should be able to easily find the band on social media.
 2. Users should have easy access to examples of the bands work.
-3. Users should be easily be able to contact the band to make booking enquiries.
+3. Users should easily be able to contact the band to make booking enquiries.

 ## Demo